 That night I spent some time getting to know another class member better.
 I don’t remember how it came up after we’d sampled the seventeen (or more) types of chili, but we discovered that both our moms died from a glioblastoma multiforme—an aggressive form of brain cancer.
 As we shared our stories, I told her about the hospitality the Sacramentine Sisters extended toward my sister and me.

 It was in October 2011, after my mom fell, after they’d found the tumor, and after the words the brain swelling spat from her mouth, “You are not my daughter.
 I don’t have a home.
 I don’t believe in adoption.”
 It was after all the ugliness of those initial days and after several weeks in the nursing home waiting for enough healing to allow diagnostic surgery.

 It was after that surgery had taken place in yet another hospital 30-plus miles from my mother’s home, 230-plus miles from my own.
 Sissy and I had already spent a couple of nights in the Days Inn down the road.

-But on one particular night (maybe the same night of surgery—I don’t recall for sure), Sissy and I decided to stay at the hospital because Mom’s blood pressure refused to behave.
-Sissy pilfered a couple pillows from a hallway gurney and cleaned them with her hand disinfectant.
+On one particular night (maybe the same night of surgery—I don’t recall for sure), Sissy and I decided to stay at the hospital because Mom’s blood pressure refused to behave.
+Sissy pilfered a couple of pillows from a hallway gurney and cleaned them with her hand disinfectant.
 We swiped pillowcases from a linen cart and created two “beds” from the four small seats in a tiny waiting room outside ICU.

 We dozed that night all curled and crooked in the light of Coke and candy machines.
-A security guard woke us about 5 a.m. to tell us we couldn’t sleep there and that we should go to the Days Inn down the road.
+A security guard woke us at about 5 a.m. to tell us we couldn’t sleep there and that we should go to the Days Inn down the road.